Kaboom242/quillquest-stories/Golemheart/StoryChecklist.md

   - Supporting-Cast Beat: one micro-POV line for at least one non-protagonist to preserve series dynamics.
   - Failure Check: list one credible thing that can go wrong here and its immediate consequence.

+## Transition Guidelines
+- Always include a travel sequence when moving between locations: show the physical journey, weather, logistics, and small social beats that reveal character and foreshadow upcoming conflict.
+- Travel beats should include at least one sensory anchor (weather, road condition, smell, sound), one short scene of four-way banter or a minor encounter (refugees, merchants, shepherds), and one concrete obstacle (storm, road closure, political checkpoint) that can drive a chapter's opening scene.

 - Each chapter must serve the arc's central theme and introduce at least one distinct new element (ability, cultural detail, political complication, or location).
 If it introduces nothing new, merge or rewrite the chapter.

 ### Chapter template (copy into arc file for each chapter)